yzhaoo/qtcipy/README.md

 # Installation

 You need to have Julia installed in your computer.
-Afterwards, execute "python install.py" in the current directory
+Afterwards, execute "python install.py" in the current directory.
 Julia needs to be in your PATH, as the code will use the output of "which julia"

+If you want simply install the C++ version, you can use python install_cpp.py